 Nimo

-Atom economy calculations: formula and examples
+Atom economy calculations: formulas and examples

 Quantitative chemistryYield and atom economy